The Certificate in Coaching is a programme in partnership with the Institute of Training and Occupational Learning

 This qualification will enable you to gain entry into the Institute of Training and Occupational Learning as a full Member and you will be able to use the letters MITOL (Member of the Institute of Training and Occupational Learning) after your name.

-Who Should Attend the Certificate in Coaching?
+Who Should Study for the Certificate in Coaching?

 Anyone who is in a position to help other achieve their goals.